|

 to get there on time, that is a consolation.
 A consolation, therefore, points

-to the fact that God cares for you and will protect you, if
+to the fact that God cares for you and wants to

 |